 GradGov and the Graduate School are pleased to support the research and professional development of graduate students through the GradGov Research Project Award (GRPA) program.
 Both master’s and doctoral students are eligible to apply.
 These grants may be used toward supplies, travel, and other research expenses such as training, archival research or data collection, or travel to a laboratory, associated with furthering or completing a dissertation, thesis, or other research project.
 Students are allowed only one GRPA per academic year.

-Number of awards available: 10
+Number of awards available per competition: 10

 Maximum award: $500